 Your pay stub must include the following information to be legally compliant:

 If any of this information is missing from your wage statements, you may be entitled to compensation from your employer.

 You have a right to know how your pay is calculated—and our legal team is here to protect those rights.
-Call PARRIS Law Firm today if you suspect your employer is not being transparent about the wages you’re owed.
+Call our Lancaster unpaid wages lawyers today if you suspect your employer is not being transparent about the wages you’re owed.